marckean/marcseparation/_docs/53-general_events_2022.md

 > Sunday January 30, 2022

 As I have already mentioned, [Chloe has had a niggling cough for 4+ months](/marcseparation/co_parenting/), Alex hasn’t done anything about it.
 She need to take Chloe to an ENT specialist.
 Below are the recordings from when I had the kids Sunday January 30, 2022.
 I took the kids to Luna Park, it was a hot day, wasn't cold.
 We were standing in line and everyone kept looking at us, not liking Chloe coughing and thinking it was COVID-19.

+Listen to the 3 recordings of Chloe constantly coughing:

 <audio src="../audio/Chloe coughing Lina Park, 1 20220130.mp3" type="audio/mpeg" controls>
   I'm sorry.
 You're browser doesn't support HTML5 <code>audio</code>.